xcela/Exocore/_notes/step by step tutorial.md

 Custom domains can be added for a better look and more memorable url, but you will need to purchase one.
 If you already have a domain, follow the steps in [Configuring a Domain Purchased Elsewhere](#Configuring-a-Domain-Purchased-Elsewhere)

+Make sure to change your url in `_config.yml` to your new url.

 ### Purchase Domain on Netlify

 If you do not already have a domain, you can purchase it directly within Netlify by adding in a new Custom domain.
 Prices aren't the best on the market (e.g. `.com` is $15/yr, market rate is $12/yr), but it will automate all setup.